allthingsdfir/cb-bot/README.md

 CB Bot is a threat hunting and incident response web application framework for using with Carbon Black (CB) Defense.
 By leveraging CB Defense's REST APIs, CB Bot manages to build and run sweeps (hunts) across a CB instance!
 I created CB Bot with the main goal to automate and speed up the threat hunting and incident response process across an organization.
 Not only will it make it easier to run hunts or sweeps across a network, but also make it faster.
-Less time building tech, more time finding bad guys.
+Less time building tech, more time finding bad guys. :smile:

 # Disclaimer